dbrussee/B2/README.md

 `<input name='test' data-validation='U'>` - Captial letter U<br>
 This will add a filter to the textbox such that letters will be displayed in Uppercase.
 While this does not actually change the value of the textbox, if you use the `frm.get()` feature, it will convert the value returned to uppercase.

 You can combine !, * and U data-validation items.
+For example, to make a field Required and forced uppercase, use `data-validation='!U'`.